 She has international experience in clinical and research practices and is the lead consultant on Santé Cannabis Medical Advisory Boards.

 As Director of Clinical Education, Ms. Vi Dam leads the unique, practical clinical educational programs for healthcare professionals across Quebec, Canada and international jurisdictions developed at Santé Cannabis.
-Bringing her years of experience as a frontline clinical expert and research nurse to the clinical education team, Ms. Dam has developed a diverse suite of medical cannabis training programs designed to empower healthcare professionals to integrate medical cannabis into their clinical practices.
-She also oversees the 15 member nursing staff and has led the development and maintenance of the rigorous clinical standard of medical cannabis care at the core of the Santé Cannabis model of care.
+Bringing her years of experience as a frontline clinical expert and research nurse to the clinical education team, Ms. Dam has developed along with a Santé Cannabis’ team of experienced medical writers and content experts; a diverse suite of medical cannabis training programs designed to empower healthcare professionals to integrate medical cannabis into their clinical practices.
+She oversees the 15-member nursing staff and has led the development and maintenance of the rigorous clinical standard of medical cannabis care at the core of the Santé Cannabis model of care.

 As Director of Clinical Operations, Julie Dumouchel leads the pioneering work of the Santé Cannabis Clinic and Research Operations by producing the highest quality standards.
 She is driving advances through meticulous execution and design of clinical trials, while overseeing the diverse and expert team of researchers and clinicians that provide both front-line supportive care and related clinical projects.